Travel.State.Gov > International Travel > Country Information > Ghana International Travel Information

 Natural Resource Controls: In recent years, U.S. citizens have reported substantial financial losses from questionable transactions involving gold and other precious metals.
 The Government of Ghana maintains strict regulations on these natural resources.
 All agents must be licensed and all transactions must be certified.

 Drowning Risk: Swimming in coastal waters is dangerous and strongly discouraged, even for excellent swimmers.
 The ocean currents along the coast are powerful and treacherous, and several people drown each year.

 You should also be wary of overly-friendly locals offering tours, discounted lodging, or other services that seem too good to be true.
-Some U.S. citizens have been victims of false criminal accusations and have lost time and money as they seek to resolve these difficult situations.
-Some U.S. citizens have reported being scammed by individuals representing themselves as public officials.
+U.S. citizens have been victims of false criminal accusations and have lost time and money as they sought to resolve these difficult situations.
+Some U.S. citizens have also reported being scammed by individuals representing themselves as public officials.

 LGBTI Travelers: Ghana’s criminal code outlaws “unnatural carnal knowledge” which is frequently interpreted by local authorities as consensual same-sex sexual relations.
 This is criminalized as a misdemeanor in Ghana.
 The U.S. Embassy is aware of arrests and related extortion attempts for such activities, but has not received reports of prosecutions.